 \subsection{A simple stability condition using a hurdle}

 The above conditions require us to examine the profile of $M^{-1}_{\alpha}(y)$ across the entire domain, $\Omega$.
-This may not be convenient in terms of application to planetary atmospheres, for example, the quasi-geostrophic approximation may not be accurate near the equatorward boundary.
-Fortunately, it turns out we can show the existence of instability by just checking a local part of the basic flow.
+However, it turns out we can show the existence of instability by just checking a local part of the basic flow.
 Consider a comparison problem in a subinterval $[y_1,y_2] \subset \Omega$ with some $\widetilde{M}^{-1}(y)$ profile.

 We impose the Dirichlet condition, $\widetilde{\psi}(y_1)=\widetilde{\psi}(y_2)=0$.
 If this problem has a neutral mode, $\widetilde{\psi}_0(y)$ say, and $\widetilde{M}^{-1}< M_{\alpha}^{-1}$ on $[y_1,y_2]$, the original problem (\ref{EQ2}) must be unstable.
 The reason is as follows.
 We set the test function as